tomitan100/org.openhab.binding.bom/README.md

 </tr>
 </table>

 NOTE: If the forecast product ID's you are after is not in the list go to this catalogue page http://reg.bom.gov.au/catalogue/anon-ftp.shtml and search for the products.
 The type must be "Forecast".
-Use the Search box on the page:
+Use the Search box on the page by entering, e.g "(WA)", or something more specific like "City Forecast":

 1. Locate "Precis Forecast XML Package ({your-state})" and enter the product ID into the field "Precis forecast product ID" back in Paper UI Thing configuration.
-2. Locate "City Forecast - {your-city} ({your-state})" for city forecasts or "Town Forecast - {your-town} ({your-state})" for town forecasts and enter the product ID into the field "City/town forecast product ID".
+2. Locate "City Forecast - {your-city} ({your-state})" for city forecasts OR "Town Forecast - {your-town} ({your-state})" for town forecasts OR "District Forecast - {your-district} ({your-state})" for district forecasts.
+Enter the product ID into the configuration field "City/town/district forecast product ID" in Paper UI.

 Now open either the precis or the city/town forecast XML (ftp://ftp.bom.gov.au/anon/gen/fwo/{product-id}.xml) and locate the area code (aac code).